 “Did he… are you speaking through your mind?” asked Tố Tâm’s father without speaking.
 Tố Tâm was surprised that she could hear her father’s thoughts too.

 “Yes.”
-Then turning to Tố Tâm, the dragon added, “And yes, you can hear it too because I can act as a relay, though only for a short distance.”
+Then turning to Tố Tâm, the dragon added, “And yes, you can hear it too because I can link thoughts of people, though only for a short distance.”